Art Competition 2025-26

 Who can enter?

-- You can enter the competition if you are in Year 7, 8 or 9 of secondary school (England and Wales), P7, S1 or S2 (Scotland) or Year 8, 9 or 10 (Northern Ireland) on the 1st October 2024.
+- You can enter the competition if you will be in Year 7, 8 or 9 of secondary school (England and Wales), P7, S1 or S2 (Scotland) or Year 8, 9 or 10 (Northern Ireland) on the 1st October 2025.

 - Your school must be based in the UK, or if you are taught at home you must live in the UK.